Alejogb1/job-board/blog-data/why-does-shap-deep-explainer-fail-to-generate-image-plots.md

 id: "why-does-shap-deep-explainer-fail-to-generate-image-plots"
 ---

-Let's tackle this head-on.
+head-on.
 I've certainly bumped into the SHAP deep explainer's reluctance to produce image plots myself, and it’s not always straightforward why.
 It’s a nuanced issue that stems from a few key places within how SHAP interacts with deep learning models and, specifically, how it processes image data.
 In my experience—I vividly recall a particularly frustrating project involving medical image classification where this issue reared its head—the problem often boils down to a mismatch between the expected input structure by the explainer and the actual output format returned by the model, how the image data is being handled, and occasionally, the configuration parameters passed to the SHAP explainer itself.
 It’s rarely a single culprit, more often a combination.

 The first, and perhaps most common, reason for this failure is that the deep explainer expects a specific format for the output of your model.
-Specifically, it expects the output to be a *scalar* representing the model's prediction.
+Specifically, it expects the output to be a _scalar_ representing the model's prediction.
 When dealing with image classification models, especially those that produce probabilities for each class, the direct output of the model is a vector or even a matrix.
-SHAP needs to know *which* output to explain—is it the probability of class A or class B?
+SHAP needs to know _which_ output to explain—is it the probability of class A or class B?
 If you don’t explicitly specify this, or if the explainer misinterprets the structure, it will fail to generate the plots.

-I've found that the *feature_perturbation* argument within the SHAP explainer can also lead to issues.
-When dealing with image data, 'interventional' perturbation (the default) often makes more sense than 'conditional'. *Interventional* perturbation samples the background data and applies it to your input, whereas *conditional* perturbation masks features based on correlation within the background data itself.
+I've found that the _feature_perturbation_ argument within the SHAP explainer can also lead to issues.
+When dealing with image data, 'interventional' perturbation (the default) often makes more sense than 'conditional'. _Interventional_ perturbation samples the background data and applies it to your input, whereas _conditional_ perturbation masks features based on correlation within the background data itself.
 Since image data is highly structured, using a purely conditional approach may not make logical sense for all architectures.
 If you're not using an appropriate background dataset either, that too can cause issues.

 Furthermore, the underlying structure of the deep learning model, specifically the use of convolutional layers, may influence how SHAP computes the attributions.
 SHAP needs to backpropagate the effects from the model output to the input pixels, and how this backpropagation occurs can depend on the specific libraries being used (e.g., TensorFlow, PyTorch).
 If the gradient calculations don’t align with what SHAP expects, the attribution calculation can break down, preventing proper plot generation.